 In this event, Heller and Pezzani will reflect on Forensic Oceanography’s investigations into the shifting modalities of border violence operating at the EU’s maritime frontiers through an aesthetic lens.
 They will argue that the policing of illegalised migration by EU states generates distinct conditions of (in)visibility and (in)audibility, but that these are also shaped, transformed, and contested by multiple other actors, such as migrants themselves, NGOs, artists and architects.
 Through several cases Forensic Oceanography has reconstructed over the last 10 years, Heller and Pezzani will demonstrate that to contest the violence of borders, one must also challenge the boundaries of what can be seen and heard.

-Charles Heller and Lorenzo Pezzani will be joined by moderators Bishnupriya Ghosh (English and Global Studies, UCSB) and Bhaskar Sarkar (Film and Media Studies, UCSB) for a discussion of this important project.
-Please not that this event will not include a screening.
+Charles Heller and Lorenzo Pezzani were joined by moderators Bishnupriya Ghosh (English and Global Studies, UCSB) and Bhaskar Sarkar (Film and Media Studies, UCSB) for a discussion of this important project.

 Charles Heller is a researcher and filmmaker whose work has a long-standing focus on the politics of migration within and at the borders of Europe.
 He is currently Research Associate at the Centre on Conflict, Development and Peacebuilding (CCDP), Graduate Institute, Geneva.

 Lorenzo Pezzani is a London-based architect and researcher.
 He is currently Lecturer in Forensic Architecture at Goldsmiths, University of London.
 His work explores the spatial politics, visual cultures and political ecologies of migration and borders.